Healthdirect Free Australian health advice you can count on.

 • metal foreign bodies

-If you have one of these implants, it may still be possible to have an MRI scan.
-But sometimes your doctor will need to order an alternative type of scan.
+If you have one of these, you may still be able to have an MRI scan.
+Sometimes your doctor will need to order a different type of scan.

 Make sure you do not wear any make up or hairspray when you have your MRI scan, as these may contain tiny metal particles that may interfere with the scan, heat up or even burn you.

-Having an MRI is thought to be safe in pregnancy, apart from in early pregnancy, but discuss this with your doctor.
+Having an MRI is thought to be safe in pregnancy, but not in early pregnancy, so discuss your situation with your doctor.

 Where can I get an MRI scan?